 What Can Family Members Do?

 Family members trying to cope with an addicted loved one will often not know where to go for help or advice.
 However, they will be pleased to know that websites such as Addiction Helper are the best place to start.
-We are an independent service that has been set up by people in recovery.
+We are an addiction help service that has been set up by people in recovery.
 We know what works and we know where the best options for treatment are depending on individual circumstances.
-We are here to help others in similar situations; having been through this ourselves, we believe we are the perfect people to offer independent, confidential advice and support
+We are here to help others in similar situations; having been through this ourselves, we believe we are the perfect people to offer confidential advice and support

 What Will We Do?